lamastex/lamastex.github.io/_pages/talks/2017/12/12_myMathJourney/01.md

 by Raazesh Sainudiin

-on Tuesday December 12 2017, Uppsala, Sweden
+on Tuesday December 12 2017 1715 hours CET, Angstrom 4003, Uppsala, Sweden

 This is meant for a live interactive presentation to students in a mathematical club at Uppsala University.